LoginRadius/docs/content/guide/manage-users/index.md

 ## Supported Actions

-> Note: These actions require a Developer Premium subscription to be accessed in the LoginRadius Dashboard.
+> Note: You must have a **Developer Premium** plan subscription to access these actions in LoginRadius Dashboard.
 You can otherwise utilize our APIs to manage your users.

 To access available actions for a registered user, find the user record of the target user and click the vertical ellipsis button (three dots) contained in the **Action** column of your user table: